Speak at PyOhio!

 Unfortunately PyOhio is not able to offer financial aid or travel assistance at this time.

-We prioritize for PyOhio to be free for all attendees but by doing so we run with a very lean budget.
+We prioritize for PyOhio to be free to attend so as many people as possible can participate.
+By doing so we run with a very lean budget.
 Financial aid is a goal for the future but until we can secure funding for this we are unable to provide it.